lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Key Reuse {#sec-cons-key-reuse}

-When using single-algorithm cryptography, the best practice is to always generate fresh keying material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device, however in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated.
-With composite keys we have a much stricter security requirement.
+When using single-algorithm cryptography, the best practice is to always generate fresh keying material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device.
+However, in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated.
 However this reasoning does not hold in the PQ / Traditional hybrid setting.

 Within the broader context of PQ / Traditional hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions and did not exist in single-algorithm contexts.
 One of these is key reuse where the component keys within a hybrid are also used by themselves within a single-algorithm context.
 For example, it might be tempting for an operator to take already-deployed RSA keys and add an ML-KEM key to them to form a hybrid.
 Within a hybrid signature context this leads to a class of attacks referred to as "stripping attacks" where one component signature can be extracted and presented as a single-algorithm signature.
 Hybrid KEMs using a concatenation-style KEM combiner, as is done in this specification, do not have the analogous attack surface because even if an attacker is able to extract and decrypt one of the component ciphertexts, this will yield a different shared secret than the overall shared secret derived from the composite, so any subsequent symmetric cryptographic operations will fail.
-However there is still a risk of key reuse which relates to certificate revocation, as well as general key reuse security issues.

-Upon receiving a new certificate enrollment request, many certification authorities will check if the requested public key has been previously revoked due to key compromise.
+In addition, there is a further implication to key reuse regarding certificate revocation.
+Upon receiving a new certificate enrolment request, many certification authorities will check if the requested public key has been previously revoked due to key compromise.
 Often a CA will perform this check by using the public key hash.
-Therefore, even if both components of a composite have been previously revoked, the CA may only check the hash of the combined composite key and not find the revocations.
-Therefore, it is RECOMMENDED to avoid key reuse and always generate fresh component keys for a new composite.
-It is also RECOMMENDED that CAs performing revocation checks on a composite key should also check both component keys independently.
+Therefore, if one, or even both, components of a composite have been previously revoked, the CA may only check the hash of the combined composite key and not find the revocations.
+Therefore, because the possibility of key reuse exists even though forbidden in this specification, CAs performing revocation checks on a composite key SHOULD also check both component keys independently to verify that the component keys have not been revoked.

 ## Decapsulation failure

 Provided all inputs are well-formed, the key establishment procedure of ML-KEM will never explicitly fail.
-Specifically, the ML-KEM.Encaps and ML-KEM.Decaps algorithms from [FIPS.203] will always output a value with the same data type as a shared secret key, and will never output an error or failure symbol.
-However, it is possible (though extremely unlikely) that the process will fail in the sense that ML-KEM.Encaps and ML-KEM.Decaps will produce different outputs, even though both of them are behaving honestly and no adversarial interference is present.
+Specifically, the `ML-KEM.Encaps()` and `ML-KEM.Decaps()` algorithms from [FIPS.203] will always output a value with the same data type as a shared secret key, and will never output an error or failure symbol.
+However, it is possible (though extremely unlikely) that the process will fail in the sense that `ML-KEM.Encaps()` and `ML-KEM.Decaps()` will produce different outputs, even though both of them are behaving honestly and no adversarial interference is present.
+This is due to the lattice arithmetic for decapsulation with the secret key having hit an unrecoverable degenerate case that could not have been predicted by the encapsulator without knowledge of the secret key.
 In this case, the sender and recipient clearly did not succeed in producing a shared secret key.
 This event is called a decapsulation failure.
 Estimates for the decapsulation failure probability (or rate) for each of the ML-KEM parameter sets are provided in Table 1  of [FIPS.203] and reproduced here in {{tab-mlkem-failure-rate}}.

 | Parameter set     | Decapsulation failure rate  |